mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 Setre responded, "The wind listens!"

 They watched her blue light fade away, swallowed by that pervasive darkness of the forest they'd made a home in.
-Casra and Linyu headed back in while Kipnu stayed outside for a while to think.
+Linyu headed back inside while Casra stayed with Kipnu outside for a while.
+He felt as if Casra was a friend he'd known forever.

-"Don't stay out too long," said Casra.
-"There's a chill in the air."
+"Casra," he asked.
+"If I told you the world was ending.
+Would you still have come back?"

+Hae eyes perked up, understanding the message he was trying to send.

+"If it meant Setre and the others had even one day of freedom, it would still be worth it."

+Kipnu nodded in understanding.

+But thi added, "I do wonder if bringing Linyu was a bad idea.
+Thi's old enough to understand the end of the world, but not quite ready to handle hae own mortality."

+He responded politely, "If you don't mind me saying, your kaln is much more mature than any of hae age I've ever met."

+Casra smiled, laughed inside haeself.
+"Linyu is still my little baby, I guess."
+But hae troubled head took hold again.

+"How will it happen?" thi asked.

+Kipnu hesitated.
+"Ara.
+Something they call the obscura."

+"I see..." thi said quizzically.

+Thi arose to head back inside, but before thi stepped onto the ladder, thi called to him, "I can get you back home tonight on one condition."

+He turned to show that he was listening.

+"Bring Linyu with you."

 <!--